mistivia/zenet/README.md

 # ZeNET

-A set of scripts to quickly build a Wireguard network for games Touhou Hisoutensoku.
+A set of scripts to quickly build a Wireguard network for games like Touhou Hisoutensoku.

 ## How to Use